What Temperature Do I Bisque Fire Pottery Clay To?

 What Happens if You Bisque Fire Too High?

-If you bisque fire too high, the clay will become harder, and the pores in the ceramic will start to close.
+If you bisque fire too high, the clay will become harder, and the ceramic’s pores will start to close.
 This can make it difficult to glaze your pottery.
-You can still glaze, but the glaze will take a long time to dry and may not adhere to the ceramic material as well.
+You can still glaze, but the glaze will take a long time to dry and may not adhere as well to the ceramic material.

 A friend of mine fired to Cone 6 instead of Cone 06.
 Luckily, her glaze fire turned out just fine.
 It is similar to Reglazing your Pottery.